 Writing Prompt: An author comes up with a wacky, crazy gimmick for a book… and then it happens to the author in real life.

 This entry was posted on Sunday, May 10th, 2009 at 10:10 pm and is filed under Plot, Prose, Style, Writing Prompt.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.